Home > Michael Connelly > Series: Harry Bosch

 Harry Bosch Books in Order

-Below is the complete list of Harry Bosch books in order of publication, which is the recommended reading order for the series by Michael Connelly....
+Below is the complete list of Michael Connelly’s Harry Bosch books in order of publication.
+This is the recommended reading sequence for the series.

 1. The Black Echo (1992)